pySTEPS/pysteps/CONTRIBUTING.rst

 In that way, your modifications along with the entire library are tested.

 Pushing untested or work-in-progress changes to the master branch can potentially introduce bugs or break the stability of the package.
-Since the tests take around 10 minutes and are run after the commit was pushed, any errors introduced in that commit will be noticed after the stable in the master branch was compromised.
+Since the tests triggered by a commit to the master branch take around 20 minutes, any errors introduced there will be noticed after the stablility of the master branch was compromised.
 In addition, other developers start working on a new feature from master from a potentially broken state.

 Instead, it is recommended to work on each new feature in its own branch, which can be pushed to the central repository